Cisco Desk Phone 9800 series

 Light

-A single LED fires up a fiber strand
+A single LED illuminates a fiber strand

 More